front-doorxyz/web-app/README.md

 ## Introduction

 The Recruitment ecosystem is highly fragmented, participants have conflicting incentives, and collaboration is fraught with friction.
+Improved collaboration would:
-Improved collaboration would deepen the talent pools that hiring entities can access, enable recruitment firms to reduce wasted effort and increase client satisfaction, enable individuals and community leads to refer-to-earn from their professional networks.
+- Deepen the talent pools that hiring entities can access
+- Enable recruitment firms to reduce wasted effort and increase client satisfaction
-Front Door uses Web3 tools and technology to solve a Web2 human coordination problem with a huge size of prize.
+- Enable individuals and community leads to refer-to-earn from their professional networks Front Door uses Web3 tools and technology to solve a Web2 human coordination problem with a huge size of prize.

 ## Problem